-What do you love about working in your creative field?
+What has been the most rewarding part so far, and what do you love about working in a creative field?

-Where would you like to se yourself in 5 years?
+Where would you like to see yourself and Wandeleur in the next 3-5 years?

-What’s one tip of advice that you would share for anyone who aspires to be like you?
+What’s one tip of advice that you would share for anyone who aspires to start their own online magazine?

 If you could collaborate with anyone on a project, who would it be and why?